KrauseFx/krausefx.com/about.md

 <div id="rightCol">
   <p>Follow what I'm up to on <a href="https://twitter.com/krausefx">Twitter</a> and <a href="https://instagram.com/KrauseFx">Instagram</a>, as well as <a href="https://howisFelix.today">howisFelix.today</a></p>

   <p>I'm the founder of <a href="https://fastlane.tools" target="_blank">fastlane</a>, an open source tool for iOS and Android developers focussed on making building and releasing apps easier.
 Just last year, fastlane has saved over 33,000,000 developer hours and is used by hundreds of thousands of companies around the world.
-My work got featured on various news platforms, like <a href="https://www.theguardian.com/technology/2017/oct/12/apple-id-iphone-password-demands-security-flaw-phishing-attack-fake-sign-in-request">The Guardian</a>, <a href="https://www.telegraph.co.uk/technology/2017/10/26/warning-iphone-apps-can-silently-turn-cameras-time/">The Telegraph</a>, <a href="https://www.unilad.co.uk/featured/creepy-apple-loophole-seriously-infringes-on-your-privacy/">Unilad</a> and <a href="https://www.forbes.at/artikel/30u30-2017-felix-krause.html" target="_blank">Forbes 30 under 30</a> (German), as well as being on the <a href="https://twitter.com/krausefx/status/737989912847224832?lang=en">Forbes Cover</a> (DACH region).</p>
+My work got featured on almost all major news platforms, like <a href="https://www.nytimes.com/2022/08/19/technology/tiktok-browser-tracking.html">The New York Times</a>, <a href="https://www.washingtonpost.com/technology/2022/09/13/facebook-instagram-data-privacy/">Washington Post</a>, <a href="https://www.theguardian.com/technology/2017/oct/12/apple-id-iphone-password-demands-security-flaw-phishing-attack-fake-sign-in-request">The Guardian</a>, <a href="https://www.telegraph.co.uk/technology/2017/10/26/warning-iphone-apps-can-silently-turn-cameras-time/">The Telegraph</a>, <a href="https://www.unilad.co.uk/featured/creepy-apple-loophole-seriously-infringes-on-your-privacy/">Unilad</a>, <a href="https://www.forbes.at/artikel/30u30-2017-felix-krause.html" target="_blank">Forbes 30u30</a> (German), as well as being on the <a href="https://twitter.com/krausefx/status/737989912847224832?lang=en">Forbes Cover</a> (DACH region).</p>

   <p><b>fastlane</b></p>